 Annapurna Circuit Trek is one of the most popular treks in Nepal as it gives the trekker access to wonderful cultures, fascinating villages, myths and traditions, dramatic mountain vistas, and dramatically changing scenery.
 Annapurna Circuit Trek requires at least two-week has 6 -7 hours of walking per day, so good basic fitness is required.
 The highest point is Thorong La pass is 5,414m where we are likely to encounter snow conditions.

-Our trek starts off from Manang where we will first come across Tibetan culture, which we will encounter in the coming days also.
+Our Annapurna Circuit Trek starts off from Manang where we will first come across Tibetan culture, which we will encounter in the coming days also.
 After crossing the Thorong La, and into Mustang, we reach Muktinath where there is a Hindu temple with 108 water spouts and a never-dying eternal flame.
 Here we can witness Hindu pilgrims coming from all over Nepal and India to worship at this revered site.
 Further down the trail is the small, unique village of Kagbeni, with its Buddhist monastery and narrow covered streets.
 From here we can gaze up to the valley to Upper Mustang, a restricted area for which we need a special permit to enter.

-Naturally, all this time we have been witnessing some of the world’s highest mountains – Annapurna, Dhaulagiri, Manaslu and Tilicho Peak.
+Naturally, all this time while on Annapurna Circuit Trek we have been witnessing some of the world’s highest mountains – Annapurna, Dhaulagiri, Manaslu and Tilicho Peak.
 Following the Kali Gandaki Valley, after the biggest town of the area, Jomson, with its airport, regional hospital and comfortable tourist accommodation and restaurants, we come to the cobbled stone town of Marpha.
 This quaint village is famous for its apple orchards and monastery.
 Further down the trail, we come to Poon Hill, famous for its spectacular views of around 20 mountains, and Tatopani with its reviving hot springs.

 Highlights of Annapurna Circuit Trek